Criterion for the occurrence of many body localization in the presence of a single particle mobility edge

 The AA model can be modified to yield single-particle mobility edges~\cite{griniasty.1988,dassarma.1990,ganeshan.2014} and one such model has also been recently realized experimentally~\cite{spme_expt.2017}.
 Such mobility edges can also be seen in models with correlated disorder~\cite{de1998delocalization}.
 It was argued by Nandkishore and Potter that a non-interacting system with coexisting localized and {\em protected} delocalized states will thermalize upon the introduction of weak interactions if $\nu d \ge 1$~\cite{nandkishore2014marginal}. $d$ here is the number of physical dimensions and the localization length $\xi$ diverges at an energy $E_c$ as $\xi \sim |E-E_c|^{-\nu}$.
 A question that arises is whether MBL could be present in a system with localized and {\em unprotected} delocalized states upon the introduction of weak interactions.
-Such a situation is {\em generic} in disordered three dimensional and systems thus, the above question is of relevance to interacting solid-state systems.
-Recent works~\cite{modak.2015,li2015energy,nandkishore2015many} have shown that MBL can indeed occur in models with single particle mobility edges in one dimension.
-However, it was also seen that not all such systems with unprotected delocalized states display MBL upon the introduction of weak interactions~\cite{modak.2015,li2015energy}.
+Such a situation is {\em generic} in disordered three dimensional systems and thus, the above question is of relevance to physically relevant interacting solid-state systems.
+Recent works~\cite{modak.2015,li2015energy,nandkishore2015many,ann_rev.2017} have shown that MBL can indeed occur in models with single particle mobility edges in one dimension.
+However, it was also observed that not all such models with unprotected delocalized states display MBL upon the introduction of weak interactions~\cite{modak.2015,li2015energy}.
 It is thus natural to ask if there is a criterion that can be formulated by an examination of the single particle spectrum of the non-interacting model to determine whether MBL can develop upon the introduction of weak interactions.
-The identification of such a criterion would be significant because the required calculations would have to be performed only on non-interacting models (and not interacting ones), which can be done analytically or numerically on fairly large system sizes and in some cases even analytically.
+The identification of such a criterion would be significant because the required calculations would have to be performed only on non-interacting models (and not interacting ones) which are possible numerically for fairly large system sizes and in some cases even analytically.

 In this work, based on numerical exact diagonalization studies of several different models, we propose a criterion to determine whether a system with a single particle mobility edge displays MBL upon turning on weak interactions.
-Specifically, we argue that the criterion is based on a dimensionless quantity is $\epsilon$, which can be calculated from the non-interacting spectrum of a system of size $L$ and is defined as
+Specifically, we argue that the criterion is based on a dimensionless quantity is $\epsilon$, which can be calculated from the non-interacting spectrum of a system of size $L$.
+It is defined as